Domestic violence against men: Gender symmetry

 A 2013 review examined studies from five continents and the correlation between a country's level of gender inequality and rates of domestic violence.
 The authors found that when partner abuse is defined broadly to include emotional abuse, any kind of hitting, and who hits first, partner abuse is relatively even.
 They also stated if one examines who is physically harmed and how seriously, expresses more fear, and experiences subsequent psychological problems, domestic violence is significantly gendered toward women as victims.

+When Erin Pizzey, founder of the world's first women's refuge; in Chiswick, UK, reported her data showing that men are abused by women almost to the same extent as vice versa, she received death threats from feminists.